rnestler/rnestler.github.io/content/articles/2023/2023-01-15_rust_kernel_module_part2.md

 make: *** [Makefile:6: default] Error 2
 ```

-So let's add the this file to the package and try to rebuild:
+So let's add this file to the package and try to rebuild:

 ```text
 ..Rust-for-Linux/rust-out-of-tree-module (git)-[fix-build-for-linux-6.1] % make LLVM=1